healthety/healthety/README.md

     your.healthety.server.com/?memory=12000

+To shorten the host names in legend provide 'cut_off' parameter:

+    your.healthety.server.com/?cut_off=.example.com

 ## Other installation methods and monitoring

 We can provide [Chef](https://github.com/opscode/chef) and [Monit](http://mmonit.com/monit/) recipes.
 They are not polished and thus not published, but we could give it to you if you promise not to show anyone.